Saltar al contenido principal

 Substance abuse

-What causes night sweats in mujeres?
+What causes night sweats in women?

 Night sweats can also be triggered by hormonal fluctuations at various stages of life.
+(For the purposes of this article, "women" refers to biological sex.)

 Dr. Pristas explains that it's important not to assume night sweats are simply hormone related.
 "Diagnosis for women in their fifties can be a dicey situation," he says, "because so many women have night sweats from menopause, but is it menopause or a serious illness?"